code-ga/anime-dubbing-service/README.md

 ### Technical Questions

 **Q: Why is processing slow on my machine?**
-A: Try Edge-TTS instead of F5-TTS for faster processing.
-Also ensure you're using GPU acceleration and have sufficient RAM (16GB+ recommended).
+A: Processing is fastest with GPU, but CPU works on any computer.
+Try Edge-TTS for faster processing than F5-TTS.
+Ensure you have sufficient RAM (16GB+ recommended).

 **Q: How do I improve voice cloning quality?**
 A: Ensure you have 3-5 seconds of clear speech per character.
 The system automatically extracts the best reference segments, but cleaner source audio helps.